 A fundamental element of the scholarship is to provide students with the knowledge and skills vital to becoming future leaders in their chosen fields.
-Laidlaw Scholars will attend a number of leadership development activities resulting in a leadership qualification award by the Chartered Management Institute.
+Laidlaw Scholars attend a number of leadership development activities.

-A second three-day programme will take place in March 2020 and will include engagement with the local community and team and organisational learning.
+A second three-day programme includes engagement with the local community and team and organisational learning.

-Additional leadership activities will be incorporated throughout the programme.
+Additional leadership activities are incorporated throughout the programme.

-In 2019 students must identify a unique research theme and discuss it with an academic supervisor who can mentor them through the project.
+Students identify a unique research theme and arrange an academic supervisor who mentors them through the project.

-Successful applicants will be asked to write up their research in the form of a report or poster, complete short assignments for the CMI qualification (which will be based on their research and learning on the programme), and complete a final report for Lord Laidlaw on their experience of the programme and the impact it has had on them.
+Laidlaw Scholars write up their research in the form of a research essay and poster, produce a Showcase of their Leadership in Action Experience and complete a final report for Lord Laidlaw on their experience of the programme and the impact it had on them.